Skip to content

 Initialize a Module

-To create a module, run the required compiler command in your targeted directory.
-This will create the necessary files for you and designate your current working directory as your main module package.
+To create a module with a name, run the compiler command in the target directory.
+This generates the required files and marks the current working directory as the root of your module.

 For example: